jonschlinkert/array-sort/README.md

 # array-sort [![NPM version](https://badge.fury.io/js/array-sort.svg)](http://badge.fury.io/js/array-sort)

-> Fast and simple array sorting.
-Sort an array of primitives, or an array of objects by any number of properties or nested properties.
+> Fast and powerful array sorting.
+Sort an array of objects by one or more properties.
+Any number of nested properties or custom comparison functions may be used.

 ## Install